Greater JFK IBID Annual Budget

-Proposed JFK IBID Assessment Formula
+Greater JFK IBID Assessment Formula

-The JFK IBID Planning Committee, under the constraints of the BID Law, proposes an assessment formula that generates sufficient revenue to provide the services desired by the BID area community.
-Note: Residential properties within the proposed JFK IBID area are NOT subject to the IBID assessment formula and are assigned a symbolic $1.00 per year for the entire residential property.
+The JFK IBID Planning Committee, under the constraints of the BID Law, reflects an assessment formula that generates sufficient revenue to provide the services desired by the BID area community.
+Note: Residential properties within the JFK IBID area are NOT subject to the IBID assessment formula and are assigned a symbolic $1.00 per year for the entire residential property.

 The JFK IBID assessment formula reflects several factors:

 - BID Property Classifications: Range from Commercial/Industrial Buildings to Tax Exempt properties